Podcast: Play in new window | Download

-Animal rights and welfare.
+Animal rights and welfare – a condensed history.

 Lori begins with something any animal advocate ought to know about: the history of the animal rights and welfare movements.
 We discuss the practices of ancient spiritual teachers of India, as well as the ideas of modern philosophers, plus much more.
 Lori hopes this condensed history will inspire you to continue learning on your own so that you can be an animal advocate, as well.